rpi-i/rpi-i.github.io/README.md

 We are a team of students of the Hans-Böckler Vocational College Münster.

-On this page you can see all of our products of this year and where you can find us!
+On this page you will be able to find our projects of this year!

 Find us at <a href="https://openrheinruhr.de/" alt="OpenRheinRuhr - Ein Pott voll Software">OpenRheinRuhr</a>